Hometown: Duncan, BC

 As cliche as this may sound I feel like I am partly pursuing my dream job already.
-Reaching any sport at a competitive level is extremely thrilling and being able to challenge my athletic abilities everyday, at a sport that is very independent, makes it humbling and rewarding, and I wouldn’t trade it for anything else.
+The only thing that is missing to that dream is being Miss Universe Canada 2020 and playing on the LPGA tour.
+But playing golf at a competitive level regardless is extremely thrilling and being able to challenge my athletic abilities everyday, at a sport that is very independent, makes it humbling and rewarding.

 Describe where you were raised and what your childhood was like.

 I was raised in Duncan, British Columbia.
 Duncan is a small town located on Vancouver Island.
 I am very proud and appreciative of where I come from , and as I travel the world, I realize how lucky I am to call it my home.
+The scenery of the mountains and being so close to the ocean has blossomed my love for nature, and made me apprecaite the fresh air I get to breathe in everyday.
 It was an amazing place to grow up because it is very family oriented.
 My childhood was one of the happiest times of my life, because we were very fortunate to be able to travel as a family, while my parents were still together.
 My childhood holds all of my happiest memories of my mother and it was a simple time for all of us.
-Duncan is an extremely friendly environment and I am blessed to have the support of my community through my journey of competing for Miss Universe Canada 2019.
+Duncan is an extremely friendly environment and I am blessed to have the support of my community through my journey of competing for Miss Universe Canada 2020.